Federal Financial Aid & the FAFSA Application

 Federal Financial Aid is Available for Degree-Seeking Students

-Depending on the time of year, you may be able to submit an application for the current academic year and an early/priority application for the following academic year.
+Depending on the time of year that you first enroll, you may be able to submit an application for the current academic year and an early/priority application for the following academic year.

 The amount of aid you can receive is based on...